privacybydesign/irma-documentation/yivi-docs/docs/keyshare-protocol.md

 ```
 (That is, the same JSON message as `POST /user/verify/pin` but without an authentication JWT).

-In addition to these API endpoints, the keyshare server exposes a number of other endpoints that are used by the [MyIRMA webclient](https://github.com/privacybydesign/irma_keyshare_webclient), which allows the IRMA user to manage her registration at the keyshare server.
+In addition to these API endpoints, the keyshare server exposes a number of other endpoints that are used by the [MyYivi webclient](https://github.com/privacybydesign/irma_keyshare_webclient), which allows the user to manage her registration at the keyshare server.
 These endpoints are not documented here.